These german chocolate brownies are a simple and delicious way to combine German chocolate flavors into one decadent, fudgey, perfect brownie!

-Whenever I make these brownies I get raving reviews about them.
+Whenever I make these german chocolate brownies I get raving reviews about them.

 It has almost turned into a selfish reason to make them because I know I will be showered with praise (very egocentric, I know, but what can I say…I love people to say nice things about me and my baking and I’m not ashamed to admit it…just don’t tell anyone, ok?).